Campanula rapunculus

 Campanula rapunculus, common name rampion bellflower, rampion, rover bellflower, or rapunzel, is a species of bellflower (Campanula) in the family Campanulaceae.

 This species was once widely grown in Europe for its leaves, which were used like spinach, and its parsnip-like root, which was used like a radish.

-The Brothers Grimm's tale Rapunzel took its name from this plant.
+The Brothers Grimm fairy tale Rapunzel took its name from this plant.